RRobert92/ASGA/docs/docs/index.md

 [![CodeFactor](https://www.codefactor.io/repository/github/rrobert92/asga/badge)](https://www.codefactor.io/repository/github/rrobert92/asga)

 **Spindle analysis tool** is an open-source cluster of tools with its ongoing development for meiotic and mitotic spindle analysis.
 Key futures:

 1. Online access

 2. Simple and intuitive to use with implemented UI.
 Only require installation of the R software environment and optional Rstudio.

 3. It is designed from the ground up to incrementally scale up this tool based on evolving use cases.

-4. Allows working on projects reproducible and compare data.
+4. Allows working on projects reproducibly and compare data.

 **Spindle analysis tool** aims to replace huge and complicated to work with a spreadsheet that is frequently used for Spatial Graph analysis, but also it allows to uniform and completely automate analysis.